Cyril Wecht was one of the rare forensic experts whose name became recognizable far outside medicine.

 That does not make him less important.
 It makes him more revealing.

-Wecht belongs in a rebuilt content library because he was not just a doctor commenting on dead bodies.
+Wecht belongs in a rebuilt content library because he was more than a doctor commenting on dead bodies.
 He was a case study in what happens when technical authority enters mass politics and never really leaves.